carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 - machine learning models which are ‘deeply’ embedded into applications.
 For example tools for performing OCR will often include some machine learning-driven components.
 - machine-learning as an API service for example Google [Vision AI](https://cloud.google.com/vision/) that can be sent data and will return a prediction.
-- models which have been trained on a particular task and can be used ‘out-of-the-box to make new predictions.
-For example a Named Entity Recognition Python Library like [spaCy](https://spacy.io/).
+- models which have been trained on a particular task and can be used ‘out-of-the-box' to make new predictions.
+For example using the Named Entity Recognition from a Python Library like [spaCy](https://spacy.io/).

 There are a number of considerations that might influence whether you use one of these systems.
 Some potential things to consider include;